ZHANGXiyuan2004/ZHANGXiyuan2004/README.md

 ## 📚 Selected Research Projects

-### 🧠 Self-Powered Multimodal Emotion Recognition System
+### Self-Powered Multimodal Emotion Recognition System
 **Lead Researcher** | *Dec 2023 - Aug 2024* | Advisor: Prof. Ding Zheng (UESTC)
-- Developed a wearable device integrating voice and EEG signal analysis for emotion detection.
+- **Project Introduction**: Developed a wearable device integrating voice and EEG signal analysis for emotion detection.
-- Designed dual-modal binding mechanism with Transformer architecture achieving >85% accuracy.
-- Fabricated flexible organic photovoltaic cells with 12.39% PCE for self-powered operation.
+- **Personal Contributions**:
+  - **Completed the model architecture**, designed a bimodal binding mechanism to process voice signals, combined modality-invariant and modality-specific features to input into the Transformer; designed a wavelet-transform-based preprocessing method to convert EEG signals into time-frequency image blocks to input into the Vision Transformer.
+  - **Prepared flexible organic photovoltaic devices** using PM6:Y6 = 1:1.2 as the organic active layer and ITO-PET as the flexible cathode, achieving a photoelectric conversion efficiency of over 12.39%.
 - **Achievements**:
   - First-author paper accepted at ICDT 2025 (Oral Presentation)
   - National First Prize in IoT Design Competition 2024
   - National Innovation Training Program (Excellent Rating)

-### ⚡ Superionic Conductor Materials Screening & Phase Prediction
+### Superionic Conductor Materials Screening & Phase Prediction
 **Lead Researcher** | *Jan 2025 - May 2025* | Advisor: Prof. Hong Zhu (SJTU)
-- Fine-tuning MatterSim universal potential function for Li-N-S system materials.
+- **Project Introduction**: Using a small amount of data on superionic conductor materials in the Li-N-S system, the general potential model MatterSim is fine-tuned, and then the fine-tuned model is used to screen the generation model MatterGen to obtain stable materials in the Li-N-S system.
+- **Personal Contributions**:
-- Implementing an active learning loop for iterative model-data improvement.
+  - **Constructed an active learning loop** to iteratively update the model and data:
+  - Used a small amount of labelled superionic conductor material data to train and test MatterSim.
-- Developing a high-throughput screening pipeline using MatterGen.
+  - Generated unlabelled superionic conductor structures using MatterGen.
+  - Loaded MatterSim as a structure prediction model and used the Query By Committee method to obtain its uncertainty.
+  - Performed DFT calculations on the data with the highest uncertainty and added it to the training data for the next round of training.
 - **Achievement**: Selected for SJTU-Global College Research Internship Program 2025.

-### 💧 Flexible OECT for Humidity Sensing & Neuromorphic Computing
-**Team Member** | *Sep 2024 - Present* | Advisors: Prof. Junsheng Yu & Prof. Ding Zheng (UESTC)
-- Developing eutectogel-gated ultra-flexible organic electrochemical transistors.
-- Achieved 91.1% accuracy in MNIST digit recognition through neuromorphic computing.
-- **Publication**: Manuscript submitted to *ACS Applied Materials & Interfaces* (IF=8.2).

 ## 📝 Publications & Presentations